apparebit/prettypretty/docs/howto-style.rst

    return RichText.of('  ┫', style, bar, ~style, '┣', f' {percent:5.1f}%')

-:class:`RichText` is a sequence of strings and style specifications that simplifies color adjustment during output.
+:class:`RichText` is a sequence of strings, styles, and so on that simplifies color adjustment during output.
 You don't need to use it but it may speed up output a little bit.

 The progress bar script's `main function
 <https://github.com/apparebit/prettypretty/blob/da0d1a6d0277dd3a240a1b49037925036f7e8498/prettypretty/progress.py#L67>`_